 Download the Transcription and Translation Concept Inventory Package

-After you have been cleared for access, you can download the files that make up the complete Transcription and Translation Concept Inventory Package by inputting the password you were given here.
+You can download the files that make up the complete Transcription and Translation Concept Inventory Package by clicking here.